sadhbh-c0d3/pydotnet/README.md

 * Build .NET assembly directly in Python - no additional tools required!
 * Experiment with .NET libraries
 * Automate testing of .NET projects
-* Build conrol panels using powerful .NET libraries, and flexibility of Python
+* Build control panels using powerful .NET libraries, and flexibility of Python

 ## Watch